 - Employment resources and resume building

 - Community food pantry and clothing closet

-SISU is a volunteer based day shelter to help connect youth (ages 15 to 24) to basic need support (food, clothing, personal care items) and case managers in health care, housing, employment, and education.
+SISU is a volunteer based day shelter to help connect metro teens (focus is mainly on older teens under the age of 18), with basic need support (food, clothing, personal care items) and case managers in health care, housing, employment, and education.

-After enrolling in Sky, youth ages 18 to 20 are then eligible to enroll in The Dorm emergency shelter program.
+After enrolling in Sky, at risk youth are then eligible to enroll in The Dorm emergency shelter program.
 The Dorm provides a safe and comfortable emergency shelter option (for up to 45 nights).
-Currently, the Dorm overnight shelter is only open on weekends
+Currently, the Dorm overnight shelter is only open on weekends.

 SUNBEAM FAMILY SERVICES405-609-1058 1100 N.W.
 14th Str., Oklahoma City, OK 73106 http://www.sunbeamfamilyservices.org/senior-services/emergency-senior-shelter/

 Provides emergency shelter for senior adults age 50+ by referral from social service providers, area law enforcement, and hospitals.
 The goal is to help residents find permanent housing within 30 days.
 Shelter residents have access to Sunbeam’s counseling services.
 This support helps residents to: